 - 4.7 A breach of academic integrity involves acting or behaving in a dishonest, unethical, unfair or irresponsible way with respect to academic work.
 The Academic Integrity Procedure, clause 3.9 details examples of actions that will be treated as breaches of academic integrity.
-These include but are not limited to: - 4.7.1 Plagiarism including self-plagiarism. - 4.7.2 Contract cheating, ghost writing or unapproved use of artificial intelligence (AI) software or paraphrasing tools. - 4.7.3 Unauthorised sharing of materials and previously submitted assessment items including via online study platforms. - 4.7.4 Collusion or unauthorised collaboration in the preparation or presentation of work. - 4.7.5 Falsification, fabrication, manipulation or misrepresentation of data or results. - 4.7.6 Attempting to gain unfair advantage in an invigilated assessment and/or breaching the rules for the conduct of invigilated assessment in a manner that defeats or compromises the purposes of the task. - 4.7.7 Behaviour that violates assessment instructions thereby defeating or compromising the purpose of the assessment. - 4.7.8 Research misconduct. - 4.8 Breaches of this policy that adversely affect or undermine academic integrity will be managed under the Suspected Breach of Academic Integrity Procedure set out in Section 4 of the Academic Integrity Procedure.
+These include but are not limited to: - 4.7.1 Plagiarism including self-plagiarism. - 4.7.2 Contract cheating, ghost writing or unapproved use of artificial intelligence (AI) software or paraphrasing tools. - 4.7.3 Unauthorised sharing of materials and previously submitted assessment items including via online study platforms. - 4.7.4 Collusion or unauthorised collaboration in the preparation or presentation of work. - 4.7.5 Falsification, fabrication, manipulation or misrepresentation of data or results. - 4.7.6 Behaviour that violates assessment instructions thereby defeating or compromising the purpose of the assessment. - 4.7.7 Research misconduct. - 4.8 Breaches of this policy that adversely affect or undermine academic integrity will be managed under the Suspected Breach of Academic Integrity Procedure set out in Section 4 of the Academic Integrity Procedure.